Malch Silly Counter:

 Product Recommendations

-Speaking of firewalls... although the SonicWALL mentioned above is pretty darn good, I'll sell you a better one for only $500.
+You definitely need a firewall and I'll sell you the best for only $500.
 It stops all network intrusions stone-cold dead.
 And that includes all unwanted SPAM, viruses, worms, hackers and other nasties that you may encounter on the Internet.
 This device is so effective, it's Guaranteed Forever.
 It will completely eliminate every known and potential network vulnerability and installation is a snip.
 If you like my Guaranteed Forever Firewall, you're sure to love the WinDuck 2001 Install Accelerator.

 Really, Really Hot Products